wahani/modules/README.md

 ## [1] 3
 ```

-Depending on you expectations with respect to the above code it comes at a
+Depending on your expectations with respect to the above code it comes at a
 surprise that we can get and set that value from an attached module; Furthermore
 it is not changed in `mutableModule`.
 This is because `use` will trigger a
 re-initialization of any module you plug in.
 You can consciously override this